Brendan D. Stamper, PhD

 Areas of Research & Specialization

 My research is focused on projects that utilize comparative genomic, transcriptomic, and proteomic approaches to identify key pathways critical to propagating toxicologic and pathologic outcomes.
-The adaptability of ‘omic allows my lab to investigate pathologic mechanisms across a wide array of disease states, both inborn and drug-induced.
-Projects currently underway include mechanistic studies looking at acetaminophen-induced hepatotoxicity, hepatotoxicity associated with various natural products.
+The adaptability of ‘omic technologies allows my lab to investigate pathologic mechanisms across a wide array of disease states, both inborn and drug-induced.
+Projects currently underway include mechanistic studies exploring hepatotoxicity associated with exposure to acetaminophen, herbicides, and various natural products.

 Acetaminophen project: This project is an ongoing toxicogenomic study investigating the differential toxicity associated with acetaminophen and its regioisomer, 3-hydroxyacetanilide.
-Acetaminophen is a widely available analgesic and antipyretic, and while considered to be relatively safe at recommended doses, over 50,000 emergency room visits occur annually in the United States due to overdose.
+Acetaminophen (Tylenol) is a widely available analgesic and antipyretic, and while considered to be relatively safe at recommended doses, over 50,000 emergency room visits occur annually in the United States due to overdose.
 At therapeutic levels, the majority of an acetaminophen dose is metabolized to relatively non-toxic products via sulfation and glucuronidation reactions.
 A smaller percentage of the dose is metabolized to the reactive intermediate, N-acetyl-p-quinoneimine (NAPQI), which is conjugated to glutathione and safely cleared.
-In overdose situations, NAPQI concentrations rise, resulting in glutathione depletion, protein adduct formation, oxidative stress, and eventually liver injury.
-Using 3-hydroxyacetanilide as a comparative tool, gene expression profiling studies have been able to identify key biologic targets and pathways associated with the toxic response following acetaminophen overdose.
-Efforts are currently underway to understand of the role these targets play in signal transduction in hopes of gaining clearer insight into the cellular mechanisms that mediate drug-induced liver injury.
+In overdose situations, NAPQI levels increase, resulting in glutathione depletion, protein adduct formation, oxidative stress, and eventually liver injury.
+3-hydroxyacetanilide can be used as a comparative tool to identify biologic targets and pathways unique to acetaminophen overdose.
+Efforts are currently underway to understand how these targets mediate drug-induced liver injury.

 Park SS, Beyer RP, Smyth MD, Clarke CM, Timms AE, Bammler TK, Stamper BD, Gustafson J, Cunningham ML.
 Osteoblast differentiation profiles define sex specific gene expression patterns in craniosynostosis.
 Bone 2015 76:169-176.